youqing945/107-1_ProgramDesign/README.md

 # 107-1_ProgramDesign
 All homework of 107-1 NCKU Program Design.

-There are 8 pieces of homework in branches.
+There are 8 pieces of homework in folders.
-Every branch (bonus excluded) contains
+Every folders (bonus excluded) contains
 - one description pdf (in English)
 - one report docx (in Traditional Chinese)
 - my code (single piece or in one folder)